 Elderly Instruments opened on July 5, 1972 in East Lansing, with about 15 or 20 used instruments.
 We wanted a store where people could feel comfortable, be allowed to play the instruments — a rarity then and now — and find great prices and great customer service.
 Before we knew it, we were carrying strings, accessories and (much to our surprise) new instruments, too.

-Fast forward to 1975, and we had a 100+ page mail order catalog, plus a much expanded space in the building where we started.
-We knew a few things when we started, but we were constantly learning.
+By 1975, we had a 100+ page mail order catalog and a much expanded space.
 We learned about instruments from experience, from talking with customers, and from the burgeoning world of vintage instruments.
 We learned about different kinds of acoustic and electric music from the LPs we were selling, from our customers, and from the many great musicians coming through town.
 We learned about running a business.
-As the world changed, we learned more and Elderly Instruments continued to grow.
+As we learned, the world kept changing, and Elderly Instruments continued to grow.

-We still offer great new, used, and vintage instruments, as well as accessories, instructional materials, and even a few wacky things, all at great prices.
-We offer free advice, or we can write an appraisal that your insurance company will gladly accept.
-Our repair shop sets up most instruments (new and used), unless we are selling them AS-IS at a bargain price.
-The shop is also widely known for its professional restorations on any age acoustic or electric guitar, bass, banjo, mandolin, ukulele, and more.
+We continue to offer great new, used, and vintage instruments, as well as accessories, instructional materials, and even a few wacky things, all at great prices.
+We offer free advice, or we can write an appraisal (for a small fee) that your insurance company will gladly accept.

 Our repair shop is one of the best in the world, with over 150 years of combined experience.
 They inspect and set up nearly every instrument we sell, to ensure the best playability and sound possible.